dragonlee258079/Saliency-Ranking/README.md

 # Saliency-Ranking

-Code release for the paper "Re-distributing Biased Pseudo Labels for Semi-supervised Semantic Segmentation: A Baseline Investigation", ICCV 2021 (oral).
+Code release for the paper "Instance-Level Relative Saliency Ranking with Graph Reasoning", TPAMI2021.